 “I always tell young people that life is much shorter than they can possibly yet realize at their age," Mackey says.
 "It’s way too short to do anything but follow one’s heart and pursue one’s dreams."

 Whole Foods expanded to Houston, Dallas and New Orleans in the late 80s.
 In 1989, the company set up shop on the West Coast, and by 2004 there were Whole Foods locations in New York, Canada and the United Kingdom.
-Last year, the company generated $11.7 billion in net sales, the company’s strongest financial performance in its 32-year history.
+In 2017, Amazon acquired the company for more than $13 billion.

 Mackey has no regrets about never getting a college degree.
 But he does wish he’d taken a few business classes, such as accounting.
 “That would have saved me some time of having to learn it on my own,” he told Kiplinger.